 - The London Epidemiological Society had been formed in 1850 with Dr. Snow as a founding member.
-The basic concept of population statistics and measuring the incidence of given phenomenon-disease, crime, poverty-had entered the mainstream of scientific and medical thought only a decade or two earlier. - A scientist, Dr. Farr, joined the newly created Register-Generals office in 1838 and started a report "Weekly Returns of Births and Deaths" at the end of the 1840s.
-Demographics and public health information included deaths tallied not only by 27 fatal diseases but also by parish, age, sex and occupation.
+The basic concept of population statistics and measuring the incidence of given phenomenon-disease, crime, poverty-had entered the mainstream of scientific and medical thought only a decade or two earlier. - A scientist, Dr. Farr started a report "Weekly Returns of Births and Deaths" at the end of the 1840s and by the mid-40's tallied deaths not only by 27 fatal diseases but also by parish, age, sex and occupation.
 Farr was intrigued enough by Snow's research in 1849 that he began to report the elevation of districts and the source of drinking water of cholera victims. - Snow was an avid reader of Farr's reports and became versed on the numerous water companies and did tests on their water.
 His interest and research on cholera deaths continued.
 Suddenly Soho was the perfect testing ground. - Snow was convinced that water was the culprit on the Berwick cholera outbreak, but was unsure how to prove it.
 A second sample of Broad Street water revealed small white particles and a quick chemistry experiment in his lab revealed a high presence of chlorides.
 A friend of Snow's with microscope skills indicated that the particles had no "organized structure," indicating that they might be the remnants of decomposed organic matter.